Community Wealth Blog

-2013 was a good year to become a worker-owned company.
-Although just a selection of some of the newest worker-owners on the block, we highlight 17 new and existing businesses that were founded as or transitioned into worker-ownership in 2013.
-If these businesses are local to you, we encourage you to support and welcome your newly worker-owned neighbors.
+In this year’s review of some of the newest worker-owners on the block, we highlight 16 fresh cooperatives—some were founded and others were converted to worker-ownership in 2014.
+If you find some of these businesses are local to you, we encourage you to support and welcome your new worker-owned neighbors.